Parametric Insurance makes good sense for New Zealand

 Bounce Insurance is a leading provider of parametric earthquake insurance solutions based here in New Zealand and has been providing policies and supporting a wide range of customers since 2021.
 Bounce is here to support the immediate financial needs of customers in the early recovery phases of an earthquake crisis once the policy has been triggered by the nearest GeoNet strong motion sensor.

-A Bounce policy is triggered by an earthquake with a shake intensity measure of at least20cm per second (using Peak Ground Velocity) with a full payment made when the ground moves by 30cm per second.
+A Bounce policy is triggered by an earthquake with a Peak Ground Velocity of at least 20cm per second (shake intensity measure) as measured by the nearest GeoNet sensor, with a full payment made when the ground moves by 30cm per second.
 This is approximately equivalent to a Magnitude 6.0 quake.

 Bounce is a Coverholder of Lloyd’s of London with insurance capacity provided by Munich Re and where 100% of the risks are underwritten by underwriters at Lloyd’s.
-Bounce, via Lloyd’s, is also a member of the Insurance Council of New Zealand and adheres to the Fair Insurance Code.
+Lloyd’s is a member of the Insurance Council of New Zealand and its New Zealand Coverholders adhere to the Fair Insurance Code.

 For more information, please contact paul.barton@bounceinsurance.co.nz(Founder and Managing Director, Bounce Insurance).